amber-dom/amber-dom/docs/diff.md

 ## amber-dom/diff

-`amber-dom/diff` diffs 2 VTrees created by `h` function in O(n) time.
-This is a matter of fact everyone knows it.
-Almost all virtual dom libraries have a depth-first-search diffing algorithm, in O(n) time.
+Diff module.
+Diffs 2 virtual trees in O(n) time.
+It is a matter of fact that everyone knows.

 ### diff(oldVTree, newVTree)

-Diffs `newVTree` against `oldVTree` & returns a patch object holding all patches to apply.
+Diffs `newVTree` against `oldVTree`, and returns an object holding all patches to apply.

 #### oldVTree